OWASP Top 10 - Broken Access Control

 docker run --name juice-shop -e "NODE_ENV=unsafe" -p 3000:3000 bkimminich/juice-shop

-Any browser can be used to exploit the vulnerabilities (difficulty level: High).
-However, we recommend the use of a proxy server.
-You can read more about this in our Proxy Basics article.
+Any browser can be used to exploit the security gaps (difficulty level: High).
+However, we recommend using a proxy server here.
+You can find out more about this in our Proxy basic article.

-In the rest of the article we will use Burp Suite Community Edition.
+In the remainder of the article we will use the Burp Suite Community Edition.

 3 Broken Access Control Attacks in the OWASP Juice Shop